sasbury/lg/README.md

 ```

 In this situation you will want to either use the minimal formatting on the lg side, or 0 flags on the go logging side to avoid multiple headers/prefixes.

+## Extras

+The `extras` folder contains a few add-ons that aren't required but may be useful.

+* RollingFileAppender - logs to a file and will roll based on size, with a max count of files
+* BranchingAppender - appends to multiple child appenders
+* BadAppender - always returns an error, useful for testing
+* TestInjector - a logger based way to inject changes into production code for tests